20809215Education in a Pluralistic Society

 Description

-Students will engage and explore diverse educations of people in the United States, and beyond through lenses of privilege, oppression, and opportunity.
-With self-analysis, reflection, historical investigation, contemporary school programming, schools and society, and communication-skill building, students learn how to be culturally responsive to contexts of communities.
+Students will engage and explore diverse educations of people in the United States, and beyond, through the lenses of privilege, oppression, and opportunity.
+With self-analysis, reflection, historical investigation, contemporary school programming, schools and society, and communication skill building, students learn how to be culturally responsive to the contexts of communities.

 Total Credits